gitforwindowsgit/rss-to-issues/README.md

 - `lastTime` was renamed to `max-age`
 - `characterLimit` was renamed to `content-limit`
 - `titleFilter` corresponds to `title-pattern` and is no longer _exclusive_ but _inclusive_ (read: only feed items matching the `title-pattern` are processed, as opposed to excluding feed items matching the `titleFilter` pattern)
+- `contentFilter` corresponds to `content-pattern` and is no longer _exclusive_ but _inclusive_ (read: only feed items matching the `content-pattern` are processed, as opposed to excluding feed items matching the `contentFilter` pattern)

 Another big difference is that this Action understands Javascript regular expressions, i.e. it supports lookaheads and friends, something that Go's `RE2` does not support.